 According to a recent report by CNBC, several of the country’s renowned cities have the potential to be wiped out or at least severely damaged by Kim Jong Un’s itchy trigger finger.
 North Korea’s nuclear missile program is believed to have the capability of hitting several U.S. metropolises.
 Chinese and Russian leaders are asking for cooler heads to prevail, so an imminent strike seems like a far-fetched idea.

 But, if worse comes to worst, here are eight of the more notable cities within missile range — and what could be lost if a North Korean strike were to take place.
-Do you live in or near any of these cities?
+We’ll also take a look at how North Korea has been detonating nuclear weapons inside its borders.

 What could be lost: USS Arizona Memorial, Diamond Head, Waikiki Beach